-First of all you need to search for partition with a label of original RAID volume.
-If it was recovered, it should be at the “Hard disk drives" section.
-If partition table of the RAID disk was damaged you may encounter a “NT_mapped" disk with a size of original volume.
-This means it was not found at partition table, but recovered from disk.
+First of all you need to search for a partition with a label of the original RAID volume.
+If it was recovered, it should be in the “Hard disk drives" section.
+If the partition table of the RAID disk was damaged you may encounter an “NT_mapped" disk with the size of the original volume.
+This means it was not found at the partition table, but recovered from the disk.

-NAS devices usually have 3 partitions: Linux swap partition, system partition and user data disk.
-The latter is the biggest of them all and almost equals to the total NAS size.
+NAS devices usually have 3 partitions: Linux swap partition, system partition, and user data disk.
+The latter is the biggest of them all and almost equals the total NAS size.

-As RAID recovery was based on present file system, there is no need to open reconstructed disk in “Full Recovery" mode.
-Select “Reader" to access current data or “Uneraser" if you need to restore deleted file.
+As RAID recovery was based on the present file system, there is no need to open the reconstructed disk in the “Full Recovery" mode.
+Select “Reader" to access current data or “Uneraser" if you need to restore a deleted file.

-We recommend to check RAID disks by previewing a large picture 1-2 Mb to ensure if recovery was successful or not.
+We recommend checking RAID disks by previewing a large picture 1-2 Mb to ensure if recovery was successful or not.